IRT-Open-Source/scf/README.md

       +---STLXML-XSD

-The main artefact is the root of the respective module folder:
+The main artefact is in the root of the respective module folder:

       +---EBU-TT2EBU-TT-D
         |   EBU-TT2EBU-TT-D.xslt